 According to research, 91% of all employers are currently using social media as part of their hiring process and 45% of recruiters post content on social media to engage with candidates.

 In modern times, most recruiters will search online for your social media profiles when you’re applying for a job.
 This is so they can see who you are behind the CV and how you present yourself.
 However, some might think to set everything to private mode so nothing can be accessed, this might be seen as a red flag for recruiters.
-Of course, some profiles such as Instagram, you wouldn’t be expected to keep it formal and professional just to bag a job, as that’s a platform to share your creativity and authentic self – but have you considered your other profiles and how they can help in your job search?
+Of course, on some profiles such as Instagram, you wouldn’t be expected to keep it formal and professional just to bag a job, as that’s a platform to share your creativity and authentic self – but have you considered your other profiles and how they can help in your job search?

-Here’s our top tips on how you can create a professional presence on social media to get a job…
+Here are our top tips on how you can create a professional presence on social media to get a job…

 Engaging in discussions/debates and doing your research to make sure you know your stuff, is a great way to impress prospective employers!
 This is most common on LinkedIn and Twitter.
 You could also consider something like sharing posts to your story on Instagram.